paulintrognon/next-typescript/README.md

 Main differences are:

+- It uses latest Husky v6 version
-- ESLint and Prettier are integrated with VSCode out of the box (you just need VSCode's ESLint plugin).
+- ESLint and Prettier are integrated with VSCode to fix and format code on save (you need eslint and prettier VSCode plugins)
-- Prettier is integrated with ESLint, so you do not need the Prettier plugin.
-- Improved lint-staged configuration: linting will only happen on staged files, not all files.
+- Improved lint-staged configuration: linting will only happen on staged files, not all file
 - TypeScript types are checked before each commit, not just on `git push`.
-- It uses latest Husky v6 version
 - You can build it yourself by [reading the blog post](https://paulintrognon.fr/blog/typescript-prettier-eslint-next-js) :-)